Sprout’s soccer season is over. We made it!

 Don’t act surprised.

-After those first few losses, I felt like I was doing them a disservice.
+After those first few losses, I felt like I was doing all of them a disservice.
 The other teams were punishing.
 And some of the coaches encouraged their kids to rub it in our faces.

 I wasn’t about to go down that road and try to respond in kind.
 The world has too many toxic sports parents already, thanks.